almost-good/lady-pac/README.md

 - [Git](https://git-scm.com/) - Used for version control.
 - [GitHub](https://github.com) - Used for code hosting.
 - [Balsamiq](https://balsamiq.com) - Used to create wireframes.
+- [Inkscape](https://inkscape.org) - Used to develop in-game icons and logo.
 - [FontSquirrel](https://www.fontsquirrel.com) - Used to generate a webfont.
 - [Photoresizer](https://www.photoresizer.com) - Used to resize the imgages and to compress them.
 - [Colormind](http://colormind.io) - Used to create color palette.